Stinging Nettle Health Benefits

-Stinging Nettle and BPH
+Stinging Nettle Health Benefits for BPH

 In a six-month, double-blind, placebo-controlled, randomized comparative trial published in the Journal of Herbal Pharmacotherapy, researchers evaluated the effects of stinging nettle and placebo in 558 men who had BPH.
 The men were evaluated using the International Prostate System Score (IPSS), the maximum urinary flow rate (Qmax), postvoid residual volume, serum prostatic-specific antigen (PSA), testosterone levels, and prostate size.
 At the end of the six-month trial, 81 percent of men in the stinging nettle group reported an improvement in lower urinary tract symptoms (LUTS) compared with 16 percent of men in the placebo group.